MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/single-machine-installation.md

 18. Click **Exit**.

-19. The [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client Help installer will be started.
+19. The Dynamics GP Web Client Help installer will be started.
 Click Install to complete the help installation process.

 20. Click **Finish** to close the installer.

 ## Verify the web client installation

-After the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation is complete, verify that you can access the web client.
+After the Dynamics GP web client installation is complete, verify that you can access the web client.

 To verify the web client installation:

 1. Open Internet Explorer.

-2. Enter the URL of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site.
+2. Enter the URL of the Dynamics GP web client site.
 The default address of the site is:

 https://ServerName:PortNumber/GP